 I viewed it as a trial run of many overstuffed bags to come in the future and joked that I could definitely be a contender on “Let’s Make a Deal” during the segment when they ask you to pull random things out of your bag.
 Tiny Spiderman?
 Got it.
 Floss?
 Oh, yeah.
 Safety pins, goggles, thermometer?
 Yes, yes, all shades of yes.
 The twins were going to be my last children, my last birth, so it was a bittersweet moment thinking about what to bring for this last go around.

 My due date was at the end of May, so I thought I had plenty of time to start packing my bag the first week of April.
 Wrong, oh so wrong.
 I went into pre-term labor at 29 weeks in mid-March during a routine anatomy scan.
 I thought I was just going to be out of the house for an hour, but ended up spending weeks in the hospital and had to depend on my family to bring me the things I needed.

 My mind was already clouded with worry and my last priority was myself, and asking my husband to bring me clothes was a laugh-fest in and of itself.
 No worries — stripes totally match leopard print! 😛 And, thanks for bringing my skinny jeans instead of my maternity pants.
 That one was good for the ego.

 It’s never too early to start packing and if all else fails and you end up delivering early, just print out this article or send the link to it to your family and ask them to pack for you!
 Do yourself the favor of thinking about what your needs are and what will comfort you.
 Having your bag packed with everything you want will satisfy your nesting and ease your mind.

-Here were my go-to must haves for my hospital bag(s).
+Here are my go-to must-haves for my hospital bag(s).
 (Get used to bags in the plural form — it’s rare that you will go anywhere for a while with just one bag!)